LLM Application How to Apply

 Candidates are requested to use the recommendation forms provided in the application.
-The recommendations may either be enclosed with the application in sealed and signed envelopes, or sent directly to the ILSP Assistant Director of Admissions via mail.
+The recommendations may either be enclosed with the application in sealed and signed envelopes, or sent directly to the Office of Graduate Admissions via mail.
 The applicant should explain to the references that the committee gives considerable weight to the letters.

-NOTE: Applicants using the LSAC online system can have their recommenders submit their recommendation letters through LSAC or send them directly to the Assistant Director of Admissions via mail.
+NOTE: Applicants using the LSAC online system can have their recommenders submit their recommendation letters through LSAC or send them directly to the Office of Graduate Admissions via mail.

 Statement of Purpose